orhannurkan/take_advantage_of_regression/README.md

 <!-- USAGE EXAMPLES -->
 ## Data cleaning

-So the target is the price and we have to determine what are the features that affect mostly our target.
+As our target was the price, we determined what the features that affected our target the most were.
 The features that we've chosen are the following:

-We've replaced the text with numbers in all the column.
-We've made sure that there are no duplicates nor NANs.
+We replaced the text with numbers in all the columns.
+We made sure that there are no duplicates or NANs.

 <!-- ROADMAP -->
 ## Data formatting

 Now that the dataset is ready we can divide the `X` and the `y`.
-The `X` correspond to our features and the `y` is the price.
+The `X` corresponds to our features and the `y` is the price.
 Then we have to divide our dataset for the training session.